 The relevant calculations under Section 382 are technical and highly complex and depend on changes in percentage stock ownership among stockholders.
 Based on our most recent analysis, we do not anticipate that an ownership change will occur as a result of the transactions contemplated by this offering and the concurrent private placement of Series A Convertible Preferred Stock.
 Even if the ownership change occurs, we currently believe that any limitations imposed on our use of pre-transaction losses by Section 382 as a result of these transactions will not significantly affect our ability to use such losses.
 In some circumstances, however, issuances or sales of our stock (including certain transactions involving our stock that are outside of our control) could result in an ownership change under Section 382.
 An ownership change could occur if, due to the sale or issuance of additional common stock, the aggregate ownership of one or more persons treated as "5% shareholders" were to increase by more than 50 percentage points over such shareholders' lowest percentage ownership during the relevant testing period.
-There are currently no restrictions on the transfer of our stock that would discourage or prevent transactions that could cause an ownership change losses and recognized built-in losses.
+There are currently no restrictions on the transfer of our stock that would discourage or prevent transactions that could cause an ownership change, although we may adopt such restrictions in the future.
+In addition, we have not obtained, and currently do not plan to obtain, a ruling from the Internal Revenue Service regarding our conclusion as to whether an ownership change has occurred and we are subject to limitations on our pre-ownership change losses and recognized built-in losses.
 Furthermore, we may decide in the future that it is necessary or in our interest to take certain actions that could result in an ownership change.
 Therefore, no assurance can be provided as to whether an ownership change has occurred or will occur in the future.
 As of June 30, 2009, our net deferred tax asset reflected on our balance sheet was approximately \$15.3 million.
 Based on our preliminary third quarter 2009 financial results and the projected charge-offs and provision for loan losses, we anticipate that our net deferred tax asset as of September 30, 2009 will be approximately \$36.0 million.
 If an ownership change were to occur, it is possible that we could permanently lose the ability to realize a portion of this asset, resulting in reduction to our total stockholders' equity.
 This could also decrease Busey Bank's regulatory capital.